Right to Ramble

 Conservation authorities came into being in the late forties.
 With more money to spare, authority land became popular day and camping parks, with many projects being set up in the 1950s to the mid-1980s.

 In 1992, a recession hit and the then-NDP government began cutting back.
-In 1995, the axe fell.
-In the infamous Mike Harris Conservative years, over 70% of provincial conservation authority money was cut.
+The Ministry of ther Environment's budget fell dramatically.
+In 1995, under the infamous Mike Harris Conservative party, the axe fell.
+Over 70% of provincial conservation authority money was cut.
 Harris also cut funding to municipalities, making it impossible for them to maintain standards in conservation authority parks.
 Jobs were lost, trails degenerated and nature education was severely cut back.
 Conservation authorities considered selling land to stay afloat.
-They were dark days for conservation authorities and environmentalists generally.
+The lives of Ontario xcitizens were put at risk as flood and hazard management programs were slashed.
+These were dark days for conservation authorities and environmentalists generally.

-The parks and the trails within them were both a fine way for families to enjoy a cheap day of recreation and a healthy place to get out and exercise by walking, biking or cross-country skiing.
+The parks and the trails within them are essential for the health of poutr communities.
+Families can enjoy a cheap day of recreation and a healthy place to get out and exercise by walking, biking or cross-country skiing.
 Today, park maintenance is still minimal in many areas.
+On the other hand, attempts to raise funds through park users in some areas is unfortunate.
+In my area, a relatively recent (2019) and clumsy $5 parking fee is an attemt by authorities to raise a few bucks.

 The effects of our past political foibles still haunt us; fine trails have been neglected or torn up because of disrepair.